 “Seattle is one of the most dynamic and rapidly changing cities in the world today due to the ubiquity of tech throughout its economy,” says Lori Hill, Managing Director, JLL Seattle.
 Hill points to the growth of Seattle’s homegrown firms as well as the more than 80 companies – many with headquarters in Silicon Valley – that have opened offices in the city in the last few years, specifically to tap engineering talent.
 Population growth in Seattle has outstripped all other major U.S. gateway cities in the last three years.
 This has led offshore capital, particularly Asian and German investors, to take notice.

-As a result, the Seattle real estate market has seen some of the strongest growth in appeal among foreign investors.
+As a result, the Seattle real estate market has seen some of the strongest growth in appeal among foreign investors in US real estate.
 Between 2013 and 2016, investment sales activity by foreign investors in Seattle’s broader commercial real estate market grew nearly four-fold compared to the prior cycle, between 2004 and 2007.
 In the office sector, offshore investment was even more marked cycle-to-cycle, growing nearly nine-fold to reach 23 percent of Seattle office acquisitions since 2013.

 Offices fill up